carpentries/lesson-development-training/episodes/formative-assessment.md

 The goal of the remaining steps of lesson development is to ensure that what learners learn from following your lesson matches its defined objectives as closely as possible.
-To do so, you need to develop assessments to monitor progression towards your learning outcomes.
+To do this, you need to develop assessments to monitor progression towards your learning outcomes.

 ::::::::::::::::::::::::::::::::::::::  spoiler